-There is a Scheduled Monument to the west of the site (SM33164 - 'Pillow mound 145m south east of Eastington Farm').
-The discovery of Iron Age and Roman period remains at the Blacklands site to the east and north-east of the site indicates the present site's high potential for below-ground archaeology.
-There is also potential for industrial archaeological evidence of early quarrying.
-Archaeological assessment (including of the impact on the setting of SM33164 and other Scheduled Monuments in the area) and evaluation would be required before an informed planning decision could be made.
+I consider that the site has high potential for below-ground archaeology and possibly industrial archaeological evidence of early quarrying.
+Archaeological assessment and evaluation would be required before an informed planning decision could be made.
 Only when these have been undertaken would the archaeological impact be understood - at present it could be anywhere from category A to category D.